Fokker V.9

 The Fokker V.9 was part of a series of experimental aircraft which led up to the low-production D.VI fighter.
 The aircraft were very similar, varying in detail and power plants.

-The V.9 was powered by a 60 kW (80 hp) Oberursel and first flew in December 1917; all others flew in 1918.
+The V.9 was powered by a 60 kW Oberursel U.O (later re-engined with a 110 hp Ur.II rotary) and first flew in December 1917; all others flew in 1918.